 About the Board of Trade of Metropolitan Montreal

-The Board of Trade of Metropolitan Montreal has some 7,000 members.
-Its primary mission is to represent the interests of the business community of the Greater Montreal region and, as a contributing and responsible player, to promote the economic development of the urban area.
-Encompassing three specialized services (Info entreprises, the Electronic Commerce Institute and World Trade Centre Montréal) that serve merchants and businesses of all sizes throughout Quebec and Canada , the Board of Trade is Quebec 's leading private economic development organization.
+The Board of Trade of Metropolitan Montreal is made up of some 7,000 members.
+Its mission is to represent the interests of the business community of Greater Montréal and to provide individuals, merchants, and local businesses of all sizes with a variety of specialized services to help them achieve their full potential in terms of innovation, productivity and competitiveness.
+The Board of Trade is Quebec's leading private economic development organization.

 - 30 -